descope-sample-apps/9421/README.md

 ## What is This?

-This is a **demo Cloudflare Worker** that verifies HTTP Message Signatures according to [RFC 9421](https://www.rfc-editor.org/rfc/rfc9421.html).
+This is a **demo service** that verifies HTTP Message Signatures according to [RFC 9421](https://www.rfc-editor.org/rfc/rfc9421.html).
 It helps developers:

 - ✅ Test their HTTP signature generation code
 - ✅ Learn how RFC 9421 signatures work